hpe-storage/scod/docs/csi_driver/partners/redhat_openshift/index.md

 Create and apply a new `MachineConfig` manifest.

 !!!
 Important
-    If this is applied to a converged cluster, change the role annotation to "master".
+    If this is applied to a converged cluster, change the role annotation to "master" and change the name prefix to "99-master".

 ```yaml
 # oc apply -f {{ config.site_url }}csi_driver/partners/redhat_openshift/examples/nqns/machine-config.yaml